Office of Personnel Management

 1/28

-Justin Monroe and Christopher Stanley start working at OPM as a volunteer Expert
+Justin Monroe and Christopher Stanley start working at OPM as a volunteers with the job title of Expert.

 1/30

-Austin Raynor and Chris Young start working at the OPM
+Austin Raynor and Chris Young start working at OPM.

 1/31

-Federal employees at OPM are locked out of access to key systems by DOGE and OPM leadership
+Federal employees at OPM report they are locked out of access to key systems by DOGE and OPM leadership.

 February 2025